Investing can be one of the best ways to grow your money and help to ensure your long-term financial wellbeing.

 Types of fund

-Index fund exchange-traded fund (ETF): investing in an underlying benchmark index but unlike other funds, which usually can only be traded at one time a day, these are traded like shares so can be traded whenever the stock market is open.
+Index fund exchange-traded fund (ETF): Investing in an underlying benchmark index.
+While other funds can usually only be traded at one time a day, these are traded like shares.
+So they can be traded whenever the stock market is open.

 It’s important to distinguish between investing and trading because they represent two very different behaviours.